c4milo/node-inotify/README.md

   * `inotify.addWatch(arg)`:  Add a watch to monitorize events.
 The argument is an object as follows {
             path: 'path to be monitorized',
             watch_for: and optional OR'ed set of events to watch for.
-If it's not specified, it will use inotify.IN_ALL_EVENTS,
+If they're not specified, it will use inotify.IN_ALL_EVENTS by default,
             callback: Callback function that will receive each event.
         }
   * `inotify.removeWatch(watch_descriptor)`: TODO